sonertari/TestProxy/README.md

 The main test harnesses file is composed of multiple test harnesses.
 Test harnesses are divided into multiple test sets, which are composed of tests defined in a test set file.
-Each test contains multiple states or steps.
+Each test contains multiple states or steps, and may contain assertions.

 TestProxy runs multithreaded.
 Test harnesses are run serially, starting from the first one.
 But TestProxy starts a manager thread for each test set in test